futoin/specs/draft/ftn8_security_concept.md

     through insecure third party (e.g Client), requiring encryption or at least verification to prevent certain type of attacks
-* MasterService is responsible for shared secret rotation ** Every shared secret must have a sequential ID
+* MasterService is responsible for shared secret rotation
+    * Every shared secret must have a sequential ID
-** The previous shared secret must be active for transition period
-    specified by MasterService and then discarded
+    * The previous shared secret must be active for transition period specified by MasterService and then discarded
-* Shared secret must not be used for any encryption directly ** A derived key must be generated
+* Shared secret must not be used for any encryption directly
+    * A derived key must be generated
-** Derived can be re-used at any peer discretion based on Severity vs. Performance considerations.
+    * Derived key can be re-used at any peer discretion based on Severity vs. Performance considerations.
-*** There must be a limit imposed for total count of derived key reuse on each side
+        * There must be a limit imposed for total count of derived key reuse on each side
-* So, each message must contain shared secret ID, derived key parameter and actual encrypted data/hmac ** Shared secret ID is overflowing monotonically incrementing hexdigit value ** Derived key parameter has similar behavior
+* So, each message must contain shared secret ID, derived key parameter and actual encrypted data/HMAC
+    * Shared secret ID is overflowing monotonically incrementing hexdigit value
+    * Derived key parameter has similar behavior
 * Key management policy is out of scope of this specification so far

 ### 2.2.3.
 Unregistration from MasterService